vdedios/searchTube/README.md

 # searchTube
-A minimalistic solution for finding YouTube videos
+A minimalistic solution for finding YouTube videos.
+Search and display the first 200 YouTube videos that match a certain keyword.

+## Brief description

+This app is composed of two parts:

+1. **Frontend :** Made with React + Typescript.
+Search and display video list that matches search query.
+2. **Backend :** Made with Flask + Google-API Python tools.
+Fetch from YouTube API and manipulate it to display desired results.
 ## Run it locally

 ### First option